“Have You Not Read?”

 - “What then will we have?”
 (19:27)

 People continue to have questions.
 Lots of questions.
 Important questions.
+Pressing questions.
 Life-altering, eternity-shaping questions.
 Questions can be a very good thing.
 They show we’re thinking.
-But I wonder if Jesus wouldn’t respond to many of us exactly as he did in Matthew 19.
+Heartfelt, thoughtful questions demonstrate that we care enough to consider input and explore the possibilities.
+But I wonder if Jesus wouldn’t respond to many of us exactly as he did in the beginning of Matthew 19.
 “Have you not read?”

 At times, it can be difficult to maintain the discipline of Bible reading.
 Life for many of us is very, very busy.
 But the questions don’t disappear, do they?
-Maybe we don’t have a question on our mind, but a golden opportunity falls into our lap in the form of someone else’s question:
+And even if you don’t have a specific, weighty question on your mind at the moment, a golden opportunity may very well fall into your lap today in the form of someone else’s question…

 - “Is there life after death?”